openlayers/ol-mapbox-style/README.md

 -   `spriteImageUrl` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** Sprite image url for the sprite specified in the Mapbox Style object's `sprite` property.
 Only required if a `sprite` property is specified in the Mapbox Style object. (optional, default `undefined`)
--   `useFont` **function ([Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)>): [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Function that
+-   `getFonts` **function ([Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)>): [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Function that
-    receives an array of available fonts as arguments, and returns the font that can be used.
+    receives a font stack as arguments, and returns a (modified) font stack that is available.
 Font names are the names used in the Mapbox Style object.
-If not provided, the style function will always use the first font from the array in the `text-font` property. (optional, default `undefined`)
+If not provided, the font stack will be used as-is.
+This function can also be used for loading web fonts. (optional, default `undefined`)

 Returns **ol.style.StyleFunction** Style function for use in `ol.layer.Vector` or `ol.layer.VectorTile`.